Updated: May 22, 2023

 - Deodorant: Sidestep the enormous number of additives in a store-bought stick deodorant and make your own with grain alcohol.
 Mix in a few drops of essential oil for a subtle scent

 If you’ve got a bottle of Everclear at home, you’re much better placed using it around the house instead of drinking.
-Do yourself a favor and leave this stuff alone.
+It’s best to leave this product alone to avoid negative side effects.

 What To Do Next